Nancy Laird:

 Military

 I was NOT an active-duty military member.
-But I was formerly married to a Navy man and my curre...Expand for more
+But I was formerly married to a Navy man and my recently-deceased husband was in the...Expand for more

-I loved being a Navy wife--I suppose that since my husband is retired from the Navy, you could still consider me a Navy wife.
-After all, he still considers himself as Navy.
+I loved being a Navy wife--I suppose that since husband retired from the Navy, you could still consider me a Navy wife.
+After all, he considered himself as Navy until the day he died.

 Register for Free to view all details!